 1. What kinds of discrimination are against state law in South Carolina?

-The South Carolina Human Affairs Law makes it illegal for an employer to discriminate on the basis of race, color, national origin, religion, sex, familial status, age and disability.
+The South Carolina Human Affairs Law makes it illegal for an employer to discriminate on the basis of race, color, national origin, religion, sex, pregnancy, retaliation, age and disability.
 It also has a section dealing with discrimination on public accommodations on the basis of race, color, national origin, and religion.

 2. How do I file a discrimination claim in South Carolina?